databrary/www/databrary/input/pages/access/faq.md

 	<h3>How do I change my authorization if I change my position from an affiliate to an authorized investigator?</h3>

 	<div>
 		<p>Your sponsor can choose whether or not to let you continue accessing his/her data.
-As an affiliate, you can request authorizaton from your new university and we would be happy to work to get you authorized through that institution.
-Once we receive the signed agreement, we can change the authorization on the site.</p>
+As an affiliate, you can request another authorizaton from your new university and we can work with you to get you authorized through that institution.
+Once we receive the signed agreement, we can change the authorization on the site to make you an authorized investigator.</p>
 	</div>
 </section>